Fredrick Chien: Education

 In Taiwan, Chien was a student at Jianguo High School, where he graduated in 1952.
 He attended National Taiwan University as an undergraduate, graduating in 1956 with a bachelor's degree with honors in political science.
 During his time at the National Taiwan University, he was elected as the president of the student government and held the first Model United Nations conference in Taiwan.
 He also joined the China Youth Corps, where he visited Turkey and Spain in 1955.
 Chien passed the foreign service examination in 1956.

 After completing his conscription, he pursued advanced studies in the United States, first earning an M.A. degree from Yale University in New Haven, Connecticut, in 1959 and then a Ph.D. in international relations from Yale in 1962.
-He wrote his thesis on Qing dynasty China's diplomacy in Joseon dynasty Korea during the opening of Korea, focusing on the period between the Japan-Korea Treaty of 1876 until the 1885 Convention of Tientsin.
+His thesis examined Qing dynasty diplomacy toward Joseon Korea during the late 19th century, covering the period from 1876 to 1885.

 Chen was engaged to Julie Tien on September 16, 1961, with Madame Hu Shih presiding over the ceremony in New York.
-Hu Shih was close to the Chien family, having mentored Chien since his time in Peking.
 On September 22, 1963, the couple were married at Taipei's Armed Forces Officers Club with Wang Yun-wu officiating their marriage.